The Best Shower Curtain for Your Bathroom

 Patterned:

 - When you want your shower curtain to be the focal point, a pattern is a no-brainer.
 Bold or delicate, multicolor or monochrome—with all the options available, settling on just one is the biggest challenge.
 Let your overall vision for the space guide you.
 For instance, floral or botanical designs can swing cottage or contemporary.
 Abstract looks feel modern or eclectic.
 Geometric designs or stripes can feel classic and traditional or sleek and minimalistic.
-Scenic mural or themed motifs feel whimsical and fun.
+And scenic mural or themed motifs feel whimsical and fun.

 The best part?
-If you grow tired of a look or want to switch things up every so often, you can swap out a shower curtain easily and affordably.
+If you grow tired of a look or want to switch things up every so often, you can swap out a shower curtain, easily and affordably.

 Fabric Shower Curtains